Shruti Naik

-Shruti Naik is an Indian American scientist who is known for her interdisciplinary research in immunology and adult stem cell biology.
-She is an Associate Professor of Immunology and Immunotherapy, Dermatology, and Institute of Regenerative Medicine and Director of the Tissue Repair Program at Icahn School of Medicine at Mount Sinai.
-Her lab combines approaches from the fields of immunology, microbiology, stem cell biology, and cancer biology with cutting-edge imaging and sequencing technologies to discover new ways of treating inflammatory diseases.
+Shruti Naik is an Indian American scientist whose research focuses on immunology and adult stem cell biology.
+She is a Professor of Immunology and Immunotherapy, Dermatology, and Institute of Regenerative Medicine and Director of the Colton Center for Autoimmunity at Icahn School of Medicine at Mount Sinai.
+Her lab integrates approaches from the fields of immunology, microbiology, stem cell biology, and regenerative medicine with imaging and sequencing technologies to investigate mechanisms underlying autoimmune and inflammatory diseases.

-Naik's discoveries have received international acclaim.
 Her accolades include the Regeneron Prize for Creative Innovation, L'Oréal-UNESCO For Women in Science Award, the 2018 regional Blavatnik Awards for Young Scientists, and the International Takeda Innovator in Regeneration Award.
 Naik was named a Packard Fellow for her research into the molecular mechanisms that underpin the function of tissue stem cells.
 She has also received the NIH Director's New Innovator Award and been named a Pew-Stewart Scholar and a New York Stem Cell Foundation Robertson Investigator.
-Most recently, she was awarded the prestigious LEO Foundation Award.
+Most recently, she was awarded the LEO Foundation Award.